wilparsons/orbithash/README.md

 ## Support
 OrbitHash was designed and developed by [Wil Parsons](https://wilparsons.com/).

-I'm available for freelance work to extend, modifify or implement OrbitHash and other algorithms.
+I'm available for freelance work to extend, implement or modify OrbitHash and other algorithms.